Best mountain bike pants 2024: rated and reviewed by our experts

 Russell Burton / Our Media

-Mountain bike trousers are an essential item when riding in cooler temperatures, fully covering your legs and providing warmth and protection from the elements.
+The best mountain bike pants will keep you warm when riding in cooler temperatures, fully covering your legs and providing protection from the elements.

-Improvements have been made to the design of cycling trousers over the years, moving away from the original motocross-style of trousers that generally lacked breathability.
+Improvements have been made to the design of mountain bike pants over the years, moving away from the original motocross-style of trousers that generally lacked breathability.

-Modern mountain bike trousers – or pants, for our American readers – now feature cycling-specific cuts, are usually made from comfortable and breathable stretchy materials, and have ample space to wear knee pads underneath.
+The best mountain bike pants – or trousers – now feature cycling-specific cuts, are usually made from comfortable and breathable stretchy materials, and have ample space to wear knee pads underneath.

-Here, we outline the best cycling trousers we have reviewed, as rated by our expert testers.
+Here, we outline the best cycling trousers as rated by our expert testers.

-The Specialized Trail Pants do a great job of balance comfort, coverage and protection, and work incredibly well on the bike. - Russell Burton / Immediate Media
+The Specialized Trail Pants do a great job of balancing comfort, coverage and protection, and work incredibly well on the bike.
+Russell Burton / Immediate Media

 Specialized's Trail Pants offer a superb fit with their VapoRise fabric offering welcome stretch.
 They feature three conveniently located zipped pockets and a ratchet buckle to tailor fit.